 Q: Will a microSD card work with my PC?

 A: It depends on the model.
 Some new laptops come with built-in microSD or SD card slots, making using a card with the PC much easier.
 Alternatively, you can pick up a micro SD card reader, like these from Sandisk (microSD only) and Anker (microSD and full-sized SD).

 Q: My microSD card isn’t working with the Nintendo Switch.
 What can I do?

-A: A microSDXC card offers storage of 64GB and above are generally the type of card you’ll buy for the Switch.
+A: A microSDXC card that offers storage of 64GB and above is generally the type of card you’ll buy for the Switch.
 However, support for this card type isn’t available out of the box, and you might need to perform a software update first.
 Nintendo has a useful guide on how to do so.

 Q: Can I use the same card with different devices?

 A: One of the advantages of a microSD card is that you can easily transfer data from one device to another, say if you want to move pictures from a camera to your laptop to edit them.
 Compatibility shouldn’t be an issue for the most part, but some problems with storing files might occur.

 Q: Will the card be safe?

 A: A lot of good microSD card manufacturers ensure that their products are shockproof, temperature proof, waterproof, and x-ray proof.
 If anything goes wrong, most OEMs offer long-term, or even a lifetime, warranty.
 However, any data stored will likely be lost in case there is any damage.